-51. The Southwark Ethical Care Charter relates to the standards that the council expects from its care providers in relation to payment for travel and training etc. This reflects the particular challenges in relation to delivering social care to our residents and ensuring that quality standards and fair practice are in place where these are delivered by partner organisations.
-A copy of the Southwark Ethical Care Charter can be found at:
+52. The Southwark Ethical Care Charter relates to the standards that the council expects from its care providers in relation to payment for travel and training etc. This reflects the particular challenges in relation to delivering social care to our residents and ensuring that quality standards and fair practice are in place where these are delivered by partner organisations.
+View a copy of the Southwark Ethical Care Charter.